Codecademy: Codecademy Pro

 Codecademy Pro costs $39.99 per month, or annually at $239.88 per year ($19.99 per month).

 Code Year

-Code Year was a free incentive Codecademy program intended to help people follow through on a New Year's Resolution to learn how to program, by introducing a new course for every week in 2012.
+Code Year was a free incentive Codecademy program intended ton help people follow through on a New Year's Resolution to learn how to program, by introducing a new course for every week in 2012.
 Over 450,000 people took courses in 2012, and Codecademy continued the program into 2013.
 Even though the course is still available, the program has stopped.